About the Children in Care Service

 About Our Fostering Agencies

 To provide greater quality care to our foster families, we have appointed fostering agencies (FAs).
-We now have four FAs - namely Epworth Community Services, Boys' Town, Persatuan Pemudi Islam Singapura, and The Salvation Army.
+We now have five FAs - namely Epworth Community Services, Boys' Town, Persatuan Pemudi Islam Singapura, The Salvation Army, and Muhammadiyah Association.

 Click here to find out more about our fostering agencies.